-Once your pension is finalized by the Retirement System, the Employee Benefits Division will begin taking monthly health insurance deductions from your pension.
+Once your eligibility for retiree benefits has been confirmed, the Employee Benefits Division will begin taking monthly health insurance deductions from your pension.
 In the interim, if you owe premiums, you will be billed directly each month.
 You must pay the monthly bills or risk having your health insurance canceled for nonpayment.
 If your coverage is canceled for nonpayment, you can later reenroll.
 However, in most cases, you will be subject to a three-month waiting period before your coverage becomes effective.

 It may take several months for billing to begin.
 At that point, you will be billed from the date your retiree health benefits went into effect through the current billing period.
+Typically, retroactive premium deductions will be recouped in increments of up to \$750, if applicable.